Unity-Billal-mesloub/cargo-watch/README.md

 That never eventuated, though a lot of the low-level improvements that I wrote in preparation for Overwatch "made it" into Notify version 5 and the Watchexec library version 2.
 Bacon today is what I wanted Overwatch to be.

-Let's face it: Cargo Watch has gone through too many incremental designs, with too little overarching design.
+Let's face it: Cargo Watch has gone through too many incremental changes, with too little overarching design.
 It sports no less than four different syntaxes to run commands.
-Its filtering options can be obnoxious to use.
+Its lackluster filtering options can be obnoxious to use.
-Pager support is lackluster, sometimes requiring arcane invocations to get right.
+Pager support is non-existent, sometimes requiring arcane invocations to get right.
 It can conflict with Rust Analyzer (which didn't exist 10 years ago!), though that has improved a lot over the years.

 It's time to let it go.
 Use [Bacon].
 Remember Cargo Watch.

 (Addendum: Cargo Watch _still works_.
 It will not go away.
 Someone motivated enough could bring it back to active support, if they so desired.
 Ask!)